Willson Contreras Player Props: Cardinals vs. Yankees

 Willson Contreras At The Plate

-- Contreras is batting .215 with 16 doubles, eight home runs and 27 walks.
+- Contreras is hitting .214 with 16 doubles, eight home runs and 28 walks.

-- Contreras has reached base via a hit in 37 games this year (of 72 played), and had multiple hits in 16 of those games.

-- In 8.3% of his games this year, he has hit a home run, and 2.7% of his trips to the plate.
+- Looking at the 73 games he has played this season, he's went deep in six of them (8.2%), and in 2.7% of his trips to the plate.

-- Contreras has an RBI in 21 of 72 games this year, with multiple RBI in five of them.
-He has also driven in three or more of his team's runs in two contests.
+- Contreras has driven home a run in 21 games this year (28.8%), including more than one RBI in 6.8% of his games and producing three or more of his team's runs on two occasions..

-- In 34.7% of his games this year, he has scored at least once.
-And he's had five games with multiple runs (6.9%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.